delving/delving/tools/multilingo/README.txt

 The workflow with this tool is that the webmaster works with html templates and then just tags his english texts as translation keys.
 Then translators are notified.
-When a language is completed the webmaster is notified, when all changes are translated the new pages are copied to the production webserver.
+When a language is completed the webmaster is notified, when all changes are translated the new pages are copied to the production web server.

 To avoid spamming a given translation team (one or more people) can only be in two states "translations pending" and "all done".
 Only when a template change moves a language out of the "all done" state,